essif-lab/framework/docs/terms/pattern-party-representation.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 # Party Representation

-import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This pattern is still under development
+This is work that is in its early drafting stage.
+If you have suggestions, please [raise an issue](https://github.com/essif-lab/framework/issues/new).
 :::

 ### Summary